New Jersey Route 26: Route description

 Route 26 begins at an interchange with US 1 in North Brunswick Township.
 The roadway heads westward as the Livingston Avenue Extension, crossing south of a pond and to the north a car dealership.
-Approaching the Northeast Corridor line maintained by Amtrak and New Jersey Transit, Route 26 curves to the north, crossing under US 1 and paralleling Route 91 (Jersey Avenue).
+Approaching Amtrak's Northeast Corridor railroad line, Route 26 curves to the north, crossing under US 1 and paralleling Route 91 (Jersey Avenue).
 Passing to the east of a railroad fork, Route 26 parallels the Northeast Corrdior tracks as Livingston Avenue, crossing through an industrial area and intersecting with the Route 26 Connector soon after.
 The highway continues to the west of an industrial and commercial park and continues northward, crossing the commercial district of North Brunswick.
 The roadway then intersects North Oaks Boulevard, which connects Route 26 and Route 1 via a residential complex.

 Running northward through the commercial district, Route 26 enters a more residential region around the intersection with Jessica Lane.
 The highway continues northward, intersecting with Middlesex County Route 680 (How Lane) at a traffic light a short distance later.
 Route 26 continues northward along Livingston Avenue, passing to the east of residential homes and to the west of commercial businesses.
 The route enters the northernmost business area of North Brunswick, intersecting with local roads along with passing a large number of businesses.
 After continuing down the business strip, Route 26 intersects with 14th Street and Hermann Road at a traffic light.
 Hermann Road heads eastward towards the town hall and Route 171.
 Livingston Avenue continues northward, crossing through industrial, commercial and residential districts in rapid succession.
 At the intersection with 12th Street, the highway enters New Brunswick.
 Entering another residential district, Route 26 intersects with Nassau Street, where the state-maintenance and designation ends.
 Livingston Avenue, which was previously designated Route 26, continues under the designation of CR 691.